wp-plugins/wp-jump-menu/readme.txt

 Tested up to: 3.2.1
 Stable tag: 2.1.3

-Creates a drop-down menu in a bar across the bottom or top of the screen that makes it easy to jump to a page or post in the admin area for editing.
+Creates a drop-down menu in a bar across the top or bottom of the admin area which makes it easy to jump to a page, post, custom post type or media file for editing.
+One click and you're editing!
+New options page for easy customization.

 == Description ==